How to track search engine rankings

 This method may be inconvenient because it requires you to go through each page separately.
 To see the URLs of all pages ranking for your keywords, create a table in Looker Studio (formerly Google Data Studio).
 Here’s how to do this:

-1. Create a new Looker Studio report.
+1. Create a new Looker Studio dashboard.
 Add GSC as a data source and select URL Impression.

 3. Now you’ve got a table with the main elements for checking Google rankings, including the keyword, landing page URL, average position, clicks, impressions, and URL CTR.

 However, if you use GSC to check your Google search ranking, keep in mind that SERP positions present in this tool are not always accurate.
-Because of anonymized queries, page-and site-level reports may display fewer search queries than the Query report.
+Because of anonymized queries, page- and site-level reports may display fewer search queries than the Query section.
 On top of that, GSC updates your rankings every three days.

 Bing: Bing Webmaster Tools